 Citing the state’s upcoming 100th birthday, Gov. Jan Brewer on Monday asked lawmakers to buy back three buildings at the Capitol that were mortgaged off two years ago to balance the budget.

 The move will cost the state $105 million out of its current budget surplus.
 Brewer press aide Matthew Benson said the state has the cash.

 Benson acknowledged the state actually got only $81 million for the state House, the Senate and the nine-story executive tower that includes Brewer’s office when it negotiated a “sale-leaseback” arrangement in 2010.

 But he said that $24 million difference should not be seen as an exorbitant interest rate for just two years of borrowing.
-Instead, Benson said, it actually is a savings: If the state had taken the full 20 years to pay off the debt, the cost would be far more.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+Instead, Benson said, it actually is a savings: If the state had taken the full 20 years to pay off the debt, the cost would be far more.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Brewer, however, said she sees this as more than an issue of dollars and cents.
 She called it a matter of pride as the state recovers economically.